Alzheimer’s and Travel: Planning for Safe and Enjoyable Trips

 Monitoring health after a journey

-After the transitional phase of readjusting to a routine after a trip, it is important to monitor one’s and physical activity to ensure continued health and well-being.
+After the transitional phase of readjusting to a routine after a trip, it is important to monitor one’s diet and to ensure continued health and well-being.

 The diet after the trip should be designed to promote optimal brain health and overall physical well-being.